pmann84/PythonInteractiveInterpreter/README.md

 `pip install -r requirements.txt`

+### Generating Executable ###
+You can generate an exe for the interactive interpreter that makes it easier to run/distribute you can do this by running

+`pyinstaller -F -w pii\pii.py`

+this generates an exe in the `dist` folder.
+Note this has only been tested on Windows :D

-### Running the application ###
+### Running the application manually ###
-Setup is very manual at the moment.
-First checkout the source code from the repository.
-Then you can run the application, the script is setup so that you just have to run
+To run the application manually without generating an exe everytime, you can just run

 `python <path_to_pii_checkout>/bin/pii.py`